sunsided/rotating-cube/README.md

 # RotatingCube

-A port of [RotatingCube](https://github.com/kescherCode/RotatingCube) by Jeremy Kescher.
+A port of Jeremy Kescher's [RotatingCube](https://github.com/kescherCode/RotatingCube) in C#.

 ---